You are ready to take your amazing acro program to the next level!

-You want to take your acro certification and training to the next level.
-You know you need higher-level acro material for your students, and you don't want to lose students who may feel like their progression is slowing down.
+You know you need higher-level acro material for your students, you want to keep the momentum going, and don't want to risk losing students who may feel like their progression will slow down.

 Like you, we understand that going from Junior to Intermediate-level acro can feel nerve-wracking, especially when tumbling skills enter into the mix!
-But no teacher should let intimidation stop them: teaching and spotting Intermediate acro is more than achievable, and you are ready for this.
+But we believe that NO ONE should let intimidation stop them: teaching and spotting Intermediate acro is more than achievable, and you are ready for this.

 So, how do you get started?
 That's easy:

-Step #1: REGISTER for the online Intermediate class to claim your spot.
+Step #1: Sign up for the Intermediate Studio Bundle to secure your Intermediate certification spot.

 Step #2: Add an Intermediate-level class to your teaching schedule for next year.